fabienp38/wttj_test/exercice2/README.md

 **Compatibiliy Test**
 - Test the screen displaying on different web browsers

-## Requirement 4: Create a new candidate for a specific job offer
+## Requirement 4: Create a new candidate for a specific job stage

 **Impact:**
  - UI